 To call someone creative is to attribute a tendency to him.
-The fact that someone once produced on original though that was his own does not make him a creative thinker if ever other thoughts he produces is not original and taken over from someone else.
+The fact that someone once produced an original thought that was his own does not make him a creative thinker if ever other thoughts he produces are not original and taken over from someone else.

 Effects of creativity between teachers and learners

 To foster creativity in children, the teacher must be an adequate, fully functioning person.
 He must guide the children against hindrances to creative thinking which include: